threatwinds/api-docs/auth/flow.md

 The Gateway uses route configurations to determine:

 1. Whether a route is public or requires authentication
-2. Which roles are required to access a protected route
+2. Required roles to access a protected route
-3. Which microservice to forward the request to
+3. Microservice to forward the request to

 Example route configuration: